yunusemreertas/Vehicle-Builder-Project/README.md

 - [Questions](#questions)

 ## Installation
-Follow these steps to set up and run the project:

-Clone the repository to your local machine:
+1. Clone the repository to your local machine: git clone https://github.com/your-username/vehicle-builder-project.git

-bash
-Copy code
-git clone https://github.com/your-username/vehicle-builder-project.git
-Navigate to the project folder:
+2. Navigate to the project folder: cd vehicle-builder-project

-bash
-Copy code
-cd vehicle-builder-project
-Install the project dependencies:
+3. Install the project dependencies: npm install

-bash
-Copy code
-npm install
-Compile the TypeScript code:
+4. Compile the TypeScript code: npx tsc

-bash
-Copy code
-npx tsc
-Run the application:
+5. Run the application:

-bash
-Copy code
 node dist/index.js

 ## Usage
-Use this README generator to save time and quickly create a professional README.md file for your projects.
+1. Run the application:
+node dist/index.js

+2. Follow the prompts to:
+Create new vehicles (Car, Truck, Motorbike).
+Select existing vehicles.
+Perform actions such as Start, Accelerate, Stop, Tow, and Do a Wheelie.

 ## License
 This project is licensed under the MIT license.